BLCM/cabinetsorter/README.md

 - README/Mod Description parsing could probably use some tweaking, but will have to do that carefully, of course.
 - Proper logging
+- Link to the mod's *directory* instead of the mod file, for "view?"
 - Flag to only update if git has updated?
   - We don't want to run after *every* commit, because there could be a bunch all at once.
 But maybe if we ran every couple of